rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ## Determinte the Portal URLs

-Again, let’s quick write up a URL schema for our portal application.
-If you are designing an actual website, you’ll want to add more functionality.
+Again, let's quick write up a URL schema for our portal application.
+If you are designing an actual website, you'll want to add more functionality.
 For now, all we will do is create a single page (that will be accessed via /portal/) which gives users some basic options.